12th Engineer Battalion (United States): Full history of unit

 Completion of the maneuvers found the outfit on the way back to Fort Jackson Where they were given more intensive training, and then used to supply the cadre for two new divisions.
-In the fall of 1942 the Battalion moved out amidst of many murmurings on the part of the men as to when in h things would really roll.
+In the fall of 1942 the Battalion moved out amidst of many murmurings on the part of the men as to when things would really roll.
 This move involved large scale maneuvers in Tennessee.
 The Battalion was lodged at Camp Forest, Tennessee in a tent city, While its strength was brought almost up to normal.
 The weather at this time was bitterly cold, And right in the middle of one of the worst cold spells, the Battalion moved to Fort Leonard Wood, Missouri.
 This move was accomplished by truck, And by the time the organization reached their destination, it seemed problematical in the minds of many of the men whether they would ever again resume a semblance of straight posture.
 The weather remained icy during the whole of their stay at Fort Leonard Wood, and those who returned from the European war claim that even after the fighting on the other side they were last being thawed out from the Paul Bunyan cold.

 The next move was a distinct change.
 The battalion took to the road again and ended up in the lively and bustling Laguna Desert Camp in Arizona.
 While at this camp-site, Id Perficiemus — "We Shall Consummate the task"— is the motto that has inspired the 12th Engineer Battalion since it was constituted at Ft.
 Jackson, South Carolina on July 1, 1940.
 For the past two decades, the 12th Engineers have proven time and time again that it is capable of performing any task, in war or peace.
-Today the 12th engineer Battalion with its headquarters in Dexheim, undertakes Engineer construction throughout the 8th Infantry Division.
-The battalion is heavily equipped with a vast array of construction machinery capable of supporting any engineer task required to support the 8th Infantry Division.
+Eventually the 12th engineer Battalion had its headquarters in Dexheim, at Anderson Barracks undertaking Engineer construction throughout the 8th Infantry Division.
+The battalion was heavily equipped with a vast array of construction machinery capable of supporting any engineer task required to support the 8th Infantry Division.